 Recruitment and promotion

 - There is a right to reasonable adjustments to the recruitment process.
+This may include for example extra time, greater attention paid to written material, and adjustments as regards any telephone interviews, presentations and assessments.

 - Turning down a job applicant for a discriminatory reason can also be unlawful.
 In particular: